WHAT IS A 1031 EXCHANGE?

 A Delaware Statutory Trust (DST) is a separate legal entity formed as a trust under Delaware law.
 If properly structured, the DST will be classified as a grantor trust for federal income tax purposes and, as a result, the purchaser of a beneficial interest in the trust will acquire an undivided interest in the asset(s) held by the DST.
 DSTs may qualify for 1031 exchanges.

-Contact an experienced Qualified Intermediary (we can make a referral).
+Engage an experienced Qualified Intermediary (we can make a referral) to handle the transaction.

 Confirm the Qualified Intermediary can securely protect your exchange proceeds during the period between your exchange sale and replacement property purchase.

 Align with professionals specializing in the DST marketplace who have ready access to a selection of pre-screened DSTs vetted by a thorough due-diligence process.

 Expect strong coordination and frequent updates from your 1031 exchange team.

 Start searching for Replacement Property as early as your schedule allows to avoid rushes and deadline crunches.